SafeChat: A Framework for Building Trustworthy Collaborative Assistants and a Case Study of its Usefulness

 Summary:

 ROSE is a tool that helps examine gender bias in Sentiment Analysis Systems (SASs), which score text for sentiment and emotion.
-It offers a dataset of text inputs with their sentiment scores and a visualization tool for analyzing SAS behavior towards gender.
-Developed with d3.js, ROSE is freely accessible for public use.

 Publication Type: Unpublished Manuscript